zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 **Concept from the draft**

-Given a “blueprint” (a correlational encoding), a network of devices would act as an **ontological printer**, shaping raw matter/energy into a macroscopic object by imposing a coherence field—an inverse of “falling into the hole.”
+Given a “blueprint” (a correlational encoding), a network of devices would act as an **ontological printer**, shaping raw matter/energy into a macroscopic object by imposing a coherence field, an inverse of “falling into the hole.”

 **Why this is outside current physics**